OktarinTentakel/lsd-landmark-style-definition/readme.md

 time) and we got better ways to access elements than `getElementById`.

-Of course, if you are absolutely sure, that you have a **singleton element**, that only exists once, you can, of course, also define the landmark selector as an ID, the question is just: what do we win with this?
+Of course, if you are absolutely sure, that you have a **singleton element**, that only exists once, you can also define the landmark selector as an ID, the question is just: what do we win by doing this?

 I'd strongly recommend, to restrict usage of IDs to the remaining **built-in uses for IDs in HTML** like anchors and form label "for"-targets.
 You could also